US to ban people from downloading TikTok or WeChat apps this weekend

 The Department of Commerce will not penalize people who use TikTok or WeChat in the United States.

+“We disagree with the decision from the Commerce Department, and are disappointed that it stands to block new app downloads from Sunday and ban use of the TikTok app in the US from November 12.
+Our community of 100 million US users love TikTok because it’s a home for entertainment, self-expression, and connection, and we’re committed to protecting their privacy and safety as we continue working to bring joy to families and meaningful careers to those who create on our platform.

+In our proposal to the US Administration, we’ve already committed to unprecedented levels of additional transparency and accountability well beyond what other apps are willing to do, including third-party audits, verification of code security, and US government oversight of US data security.
+Further, an American technology provider would be responsible for maintaining and operating the TikTok network in the US, which would include all services and data serving US consumers.
+We will continue to challenge the unjust executive order, which was enacted without due process and threatens to deprive the American people and small businesses across the US of a significant platform for both a voice and livelihoods.”

-NewsNation has reached out to TikTok, WeChat, Apple and Google and will update the story when we receive statements.
+NewsNation also reached out to WeChat, Apple and Google, and will update the story when we receive statements.

 This is a developing story.